ckcollab/ericcarmichael/content/starting a blog with pelican.md

 ### Configuration

-I created an environment variable `PELICAN_SITE_URL` for my virtualenv and on heroku, that way I can set it locally and test with `make regenerate` easily.
+Created an environment variable `PELICAN_SITE_URL` for my virtualenv and on heroku, that way I can set it locally and test with `make regenerate` easily.

 ### Adding disqus

-I signed up on [disqus](http://disqus.com) and got the embed code, then added the `disqus_identifier`, `disqus_title` and `disqus_url` extra configuration variables.
+Signed up on [disqus](http://disqus.com) and got the embed code, then added the `disqus_identifier`, `disqus_title` and `disqus_url` extra configuration variables.

 To the bottom of `article.html` I added: